 For Grantees other than private, for-profit subrecipients, Subpart F - Uniform Guidance Audit Requirements implementing the Single Audit Act, shall apply.
-61 Subrecipients must comply with all audit requirements (as required by Uniform Guidance Subpart F, see attached Appendix A below) when subrecipient's Federal awards during fiscal year equal or exceed threshold in §200.501 (\$750,000).
-For a summary of the Uniform Guidance Audit Requirements, please refer to the attached Appendix A. The full Treasury Audit requirements section can be referred to in 2 CFR §200.500-§200.520.62
+96 Subrecipients must comply with all audit requirements (as required by Uniform Guidance Subpart F, see attached Appendix A below) when subrecipient's Federal awards during fiscal year equal or exceed threshold in §200.501 (\$750,000).
+For a summary of the Uniform Guidance Audit Requirements, please refer to the attached Appendix A. The full Treasury Audit requirements section can be referred to in 2 CFR §200.500-§200.520.97

-As outlined in the Grant Agreement with the WVDED, non-Federal entity Grantees are responsible for procuring and arranging for annual audits and must follow applicable general procurement standards (2 CFR Section 200.318 through 200.327.
+As outlined in the Grant Agreement with the WVDED, non-ISPs or ISPs under non-fixed amount subaward (non-Federal entity) Grantees are responsible for procuring and arranging for annual audits and must follow applicable general procurement standards (2 CFR Section 200.318 through 200.327).
 Grantees will further comply with the Federal requirements of 2 CFR 200 Subpart F as may be applicable; the State accountability requirements of WV Code §12-4-14; and the Grantee Audit Certification and Federal Expenditure Disclosure (GACFED) requirements referenced within Exhibit I of the Grantee's Grant Agreement.

-In its SLFRF and CPF Compliance Supplements, Treasury has identified a Matrix of Compliance Requirements which apply to these programs.63 Auditors must identify the compliance requirements subject to the audit for the relevant program and then determine which are likely to have a direct and material effect on the federal program of the auditee.
+In its SLFRF and CPF Compliance Supplements, Treasury has identified a Matrix of Compliance Requirements which apply to these programs.
+98 Auditors must identify the compliance requirements